openhab/org.openhab.binding.zwave/doc/eurotronic/vocsensor_0_0.md

 ### Parameter 6: VOC on-change reporting

 VOC on-change reporting
-0x00 No on-change reporting (only time-based reports)

-0x01 - 0x0A report if VOC reading changed by 100ppb - 1000ppb
+<p&gt0x00 No on-change reporting (only time-based reports)</p&gt <p&gt0x01 - 0x0A report if VOC reading changed by 100ppb - 1000ppb</p&gt
 Values in the range 0 to 10 may be set.

 The manufacturer defined default value is ```5```.